Last update: 3/26/2020. This is an ongoing story and will be updated with the latest information.

 You can follow simple steps to prevent the spread of illnesses in your home:

-- Clean surfaces in your home with usual household cleaners.
+- Clean surfaces in your home with usual household cleaners and disinfectants.

 - Stay home from work or school when you are sick.